-The Foundation StagePupils aged between two and five years follow the Early Years Foundation Stage Curriculum.
+The Early Years Foundation StagePupils aged between two and five years follow the Early Years Foundation Stage Curriculum.
 This is taught in six subject areas:

 Learning through play is an important part of pupils' educational experience at this stage, giving children the opportunity to explore and discover and build on their skills and interests.
 Children work towards 'Early Learning Goals' which help develop the skills they will need as they grow older and move on to the National Curriculum.
 Key Stages 1 - 4Pupils between the ages of 5 – 16 have access to an appropriately differentiated National Curriculum.
 A wide range of teaching and learning strategies are used throughout the school in order to deliver it effectively.
 Some pupils are able to access the curriculum following a sensory approach through sight, sound, touch, smell, taste and movement.
 Specific curricular activities include hydrotherapy, massage, sensory communication and ICT.
 Our sensory rooms offer a high level of interactive equipment and every effort is made to ensure that work is age appropriate.
 Work is comprehensively differentiated to meet the needs of pupils.
 As well as the National Curriculum subject areas, other activities form an important part of the school day – these may include physiotherapy, speech and language therapy, self help skills, drama and music workshops, day and residential visits, whole school collective worship, community and sporting activities, events such as Sports Days, Special Olympics, riding and swimming, visits to local schools, colleges , churches, museums and art galleries.
 Children with profound and multiple learning difficulties